AtomSDK/atomsdk-demo-windows/README.md

 * Connection with Dedicated IP
 * Connection with Multiple Protocols (Auto-Retry Functionality)
 * Connection with Real-time Optimized Servers (Countries based on latency from user in Real-time)
+* Connection with Smart Dialing (Use GetCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries)

 ## Compatibility

 * Compatible with Microsoft Visual Studio 2015 and onwards
 * Minimum .Net Framework 4.5 required
-* Compatible with ATOM SDK Version 1.0.4 and onwards
+* Compatible with ATOM SDK Version 2.0 and onwards

 ## Supported Protocols